The story is told using sequential art. Think comic books.

 Books for Guys

-Ms. Marvel, Vol. 1 by G. Willow Wilson (author), Adrian Alphona (illustrator) [First in a currently 6-volume series, with two larger volumes (of which this is the first) that each collect two of the smaller volumes; this Vol. 1 collects Ms. Marvel (2014) Vol.1: No Normal (#1-5 and parts of All-New Marvel NOW!
+Ms. Marvel, Vol. 1 by G. Willow Wilson (author), Adrian Alphona (artist) [First in a currently 6-volume series, with two larger volumes (of which this is the first) that each collect two of the smaller volumes; this Vol. 1 collects Ms. Marvel (2014) Vol.1: No Normal (#1-5 and parts of All-New Marvel NOW!
 Point One #1) & Vol. 2: Generation Why (#6-11)]

 Kamala Kahn is a Muslim, Pakistani-American who happens to love superheroes.
 So when she becomes the next Ms. Marvel, it should be a dream come true, but superhero life comes with some unexpected problems.
 Now Kamala has to balance superheroism on top of her family, her cultures, and her life as an ordinary teenager.